 There’s little debate that the accounting world has changed dramatically through emerging technology.
-However, while the availability of apps that automate tedious workflows and connect accountants to clients in new ways seems to be a tide that raises all ships, the gap between high- and low-performing CPA firms is wider than ever, begging the question:
+And while the availability of apps that automate tedious workflows and connect accountants and bookkeepers to clients in new ways seems to be a tide that raises all ships, the gap between high- and low-performing accounting and bookkeeping firms is wider than ever, begging the question:

 The answer, surprisingly, is all of these things—and none.

 Adopting the newest app or growing your fan-base on social media isn’t the linchpin that will transform your business.
 However, emerging technology does present a unique opportunity for accountants to undergo a true paradigm shift that will mean the difference between mediocrity and success in the new world of accounting.

 Successful accountants and bookkeepers are changing the way they approach client relationships on a fundamental level.
 Rather than responding to a request for tax preparation, accounting, or payroll services by simply delivering the service as requested, they’re approaching each request as an opportunity to begin a relationship with the client.

 Running payroll or preparing taxes is a significant part of that relationship, but successful accountants and bookkeepers in the new world of accounting are thinking bigger.

 “Essentially, we’re making the tax return a byproduct of everything else we’re doing rather than the tax return being all we do.
 That’s a big difference,” says CPA Dale Jacobson.

 Not only does this approach open the door to an expanded accounting role in your client’s business — meaning more revenue — but it can infuse new life and job satisfaction into an accounting or bookkeeping firm, which can have a significant impact on success.
 Studies have proven again and again that happy, engaged employees work harder and more efficiently than their unhappy counterparts.